Yetunde79/phpform/README.md

 *Don't forget to create API key

-Might go to spam since we can't verify domain name through heroku.
+Email might go to spam since we can't verify domain name through heroku.
 Just remove the spam label from email

 If we are using a regular hoster like AWS or Godaddy, we can verify by going to our sendgrid account, settings, then senders authentication.
 Click Authenticate your Domain and follow the steps